antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

 -----------

-While I did write a comprehensive code to these problems, it has so many excemptions that I do not suggest do include it in the `eurostat` package, because it would require a lot of work to test all possible errors and to maintain the quality of the code as further changes may come in the future.
+While I did write a comprehensive code to these problems, it has so many exceptions that I do not suggest do include it in the `eurostat` package, because it would require a lot of work to test all possible errors and to maintain the quality of the code as further changes may come in the future.